br0nco640k/Bard-Diva/README.md

 - Selectable delay time in GUI

-- Lists all channels and instruments assigned, including tone switches
+- Lists all channels and instruments assigned, including tone switches (works for MIDI files that have a properly encoded program_change to identify the instrument for each channel, and for files that are encoded for tone switching for Bard Music Player)

 - GUI implemented in Tkinter to fix license issues